YujueZHUANG/yzhu0138-9103-t2/README.md

 *IDEA9103 Individual task*
 ![Image](assets/individual.png)
-In my individual task, I applied Perlin noise to three major layers of the artwork:
+In my individual task, I was responsible for the Perlin noise component.
+Building on the shared codebase, I applied Perlin noise to three areas:
 - Breathing halos on railway stations
 - Floating rectangles in the Mondrian town
 - A dynamic ocean system including: